What Is the Medicare Tax?

 Example of how the Additional Medicare Tax works

 Single individuals can have a maximum income of $200,000 before they are subject to the Additional Medicare Tax.
-Should the cumulative income exceed that amount, they will then be required to pay the Additional Medicare Tax amount (0.9% in 2018).
+Should the cumulative income exceed that amount, they will then be required to pay the Additional Medicare Tax amount (0.9%).

 All wages currently subject to the Medicare Tax are also subject to the Additional Medicare Tax.
 An individual owes Additional Medicare Tax on all cumulative wages, compensation, and self-employment income that exceeds the threshold for their filing status.